 Abilify (aripiprazole) is a prescription medication primarily used in the treatment of schizophrenia and bipolar disorder.
 Abilify was approved for medical use in the treatment of schizophrenia in the United States in 2002.
 However, since that time, a number of patients have filed lawsuits against the manufacturer related to compulsive gambling and other compulsive behavior.
+Bristol-Myers Squibb has since settled a number of the cases and updated the drug warnings.

 History of Abilify